ucr-hpcc/ucr-hpcc.github.io/content/en/About/overview/introduction.md

 #### How to gain access?

-How to obtain user accounts for HPCC's infrastructure is described [here](https://hpcc.ucr.edu/about/overview/access/).
+The creation of user accounts for HPCC's infrastructure is described [here](https://hpcc.ucr.edu/about/overview/access/).
 How to log in to the systems is outlined [here](https://hpcc.ucr.edu/manuals/access/login/).

 #### Usage instructions

-How to use the infrastructure is explained under manuals [here](https://hpcc.ucr.edu/manuals/).
+Detailed usage instructions for HPCC's infrastructure are available under manuals [here](https://hpcc.ucr.edu/manuals/).

 #### Infrastructure

-The current inventory and architecture of HPCC's clusters and parallel storage systems is [here](https://hpcc.ucr.edu/about/hardware/overview/).
+The current inventory and architecture of HPCC's clusters and parallel storage systems is described [here](https://hpcc.ucr.edu/about/hardware/overview/).

 #### Facility description